azdavis/millet/extensions/vscode/readme.md

 ## Usage

 1. Install the extension.
-2. Open VS Code to a folder containing a single `.cm` file at the root.
+2. Open VS Code to a folder containing a SML/NJ CM file called `sources.cm`.
-3. Ensure that `.cm` file lists all the SML files in the folder, in the order you wish for them to be analyzed.
+3. Ensure that `sources.cm` file lists all the SML/other CM files in the folder, in the order you wish for them to be analyzed. **If a file is not transitively reachable from the root `sources.cm`, it will not be analyzed.**

 ### Example